ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_container.rst

         }
     }

 Or perhaps we saved JSON configuration files to disk for two different experiment runs, and then want to quickly see their differences.
-The :code:`ivy.Container.diff` method will also detect differences in the hierarchical structure and key name differences.
+The :meth:`ivy.Container.diff` method will also detect differences in the hierarchical structure and key name differences.

 .. code-block:: python